autr/git-filter-repo-warning/README.md

 Completely finished after 7.96 seconds.
 ```

-## Consequences
+## ⚠️ Consequences

-⚠️ all unstaged work deleted
+- ⚠️ All unstaged work irrepairably deleted
-⚠️ only path/to/large/file.mp4 is preserved
+- ⚠️ Only `path/to/large/file.mp4` is preserved
-⚠️ only files in origin are preserved
+- ⚠️ Only files in origin are preserved

 ## "Old Unneeded Objects"